vaddepavan/Parsing-Raw-Text-Files/README.md

+Text documents, such as crawled web data, are usually comprised of topically coherent text data, which within each topically coherent data, one would expect that the word usage demonstrates more consistent lexical distributions than that across data-set.
+A linear partition of texts into topic segments can be used for text analysis tasks, such as passage retrieval in IR (information retrieval), document summarization, recommender systems, and learning-to-rank methods.

-Task 1: Parsing Raw Text Files
+# Task 1: Parsing Raw Text Files

 touches the very first step of analyzing textual data, i.e., extracting data